timescale/docs.timescale.com-content/timescaledb-vs-postgres.md

 ## Superior or similar query performance

-TimescaleDB offers similar to superior performance for queries compared to Postgres.

 On single disk machines, at least, many simple queries that just perform indexed lookups or table scans are similarly performant between Postgres and TimescaleDB.